VingtCinq/python-mailchimp/README.md

     # Every API call will return None
     client = MailChimp('YOUR USERNAME', 'YOUR SECRET KEY', enabled=False)

+    # You are encouraged to specify a value in seconds for the  ``timeout``
+    # parameter to avoid hanging requests.
+    client = MailChimp('YOUR USERNAME', 'YOUR SECRET KEY', timeout=10.0)

 ## API Structure

 All endpoints follow the structure listed in the official MailChimp API